optimad/mimmo/log_comment_030172016.md

 ##8.
 OutputDoF / ROCCO

-- 8.1. modify execute in order to use input/output of base class
+- 8.1. modify execute in order to use input/output of base class [&#10004;]
-- 8.2. modify execute to avoid parent/child relationship (deprecated)
+- 8.2. modify execute to avoid parent/child relationship (deprecated) [&#10004;]
-- 8.3. useInfo maybe useless
+- 8.3. useInfo maybe useless [&#10004;]
-- 8.4  must become a GenericOutput class
+- 8.4  must become a GenericOutput class [&#10004;]
+- 8.5  template data to ofstream maybe doesn't work, try to use it
 - 8.5.
 Comments

 ##9.
 Rotation and Translation Box / ROCCO